Leslieying/starter-academic/content/post/2021-07-02-install-and-use-emacs-28-native-comp-gccemacs/index.md

 # Features

-It's fast.
 [GCC Emacs](http://akrl.sdf.org/gccemacs.html) uses libgccjit to compile and run Emacs Lisp as native code in form of re-loadable elf files.
+Therefore, it reaches a 3.8 times faster performance.

 More details can be found in the [paper](https://zenodo.org/record/3736363).